 He worked with lawmakers to get “Katie’s Law” passed in Colorado in 2010 so that a DNA sample is now taken at the time of a felony arrest.
 He was also instrumental in the voter-approved bond issue that enabled Denver to open a new state of the art crime lab in 2012.

-He has taught locally, nationally and internationally on a variety of subjects including demonstrative evidence, rules of evidence, gang prosecutions, the legalization of marijuana in Colorado as well as DNA.
+He has taught locally, nationally and internationally on a variety of subjects including demonstrative evidence, rules of evidence, gang prosecutions, DNA, and the legalization of marijuana in Colorado.

 James J. Cali, CPA, Treasurer